OpenEugene/openboard/docs/learning/git.md

 - [Programming with Mosh - What is Git?](https://youtu.be/2ReR1YJrNOM)
 - [Paul Programming - What is Git?](https://youtu.be/OqmSzXDrJBk)

+The first video is "Git in principle", and the second is "Git in practice".

 The second video seems to imply that Git is centralized, which is in opposition to the description given in the first video. git is not dependent on a central repository, rather, releases are.
 It is common for projects to be "forked" (i.e.